 The project could not meet the agreed delivery program resulting in customer dissatisfaction and significant cost overruns.
 This created an urgent need to introduce an improved operating model.

-Following a short period of review and stakeholder engagement it was agreed that moving the project from a static build process to a manufacturing flow line would provide the structure, discipline and accountability needed to accelerate delivery of the program and improve cost control.
+Following a short period of review and stakeholder engagement it was agreed that moving the project from a static build process to a manufacturing flow line would provide the structure, discipline and accountability needed to accelerate the delivery of the program and improve cost control.

-whilst coaching the project team in the systems and behaviours required to successfully operate it.
+whilst coaching the project team in the systems and behaviours required to operate it successfully.

 - Improved performance has seen a significant and rapid increase in customer satisfaction and team morale

-- Contractor able to better manage labour and in turn sell excess time back to primary contractor
+- Contractor able to better manage labour and in turn sell excess time back to the primary contractor